 Question the writer, the text, and yourself—do this all the time.
 (The unexamined life and all that.)

 Read a good travel story, the kind that describes colours you haven’t touched, sounds that your ears haven’t kissed, and smells that you haven’t seen.
 Lose yourself in a story about a place far, far away and find yourself in a book about home.
 Travel stories are more than tales about escaping or being lost.
 They’re also about being found.

 Pick up some romance novels.
 Even the saucy, badly-written ones.
 Sure, they sound cliché and cheesy at first read.
 But, quite frankly, what could be more cliché and cheesy than love?
 Don’t be too quick to laugh at heaving bosoms and eager members.
 Life, we’re told, is stranger than fiction.
 You’d best believe that whatever is going down in the streets or the sheets is so much cornier than what happens between the pages.
 (But those heaving bosoms, though!)

+Read about the lengths people will go to just to be around the one they love.
+Read about doomed love.
+Read about affairs.
+Read about lust.
 You need to read about these things because, inevitably, some versions of them will affect your life.
-And you need to know that you are not the first to feel this way, that you are not only one who is afraid to lose, to be hurt, to be discarded.
+You need to know that you’re not the first to feel this way, that you’re not the only one who’s afraid to lose, to be hurt, or to be discarded.
 Many have come before you.
 Many more will come after.
 Take heart in that.

 Read about love.